 - Jacobite Loch Ness ‘Temptation’ Tour – includes coach travel from Inverness Bus Station to sailing departure point near Loch Ness.

 HERITAGE AND HISTORY

 Being the Highland Capital, Inverness has a wealth of historical sights that are worth exploring.
-Slightly out of the the city, Culloden Battlefield and Visitor Centre is definitely worth a trip, but in Inverness itself, there’s Outlander and Jacobite history aplenty – look out for plaques everywhere with historical info – as well as the following places!:
+Slightly out of the city, the Culloden Battlefield and Visitor Centre is definitely worth a trip, but in Inverness itself, there’s Outlander and Jacobite history aplenty – look for plaques everywhere with historical info – as well as at the following places:

 - Churches – Old High St Stephens Churchyard and Robertsons Mausoleum

 - Dunbar Hospital (Church Street) – one of the oldest buildings in Inverness which has a history of taking care of vulnerable people.